-A bot (from the word “robot”) is a software program that performs automated tasks on the Internet.
-While bots have certain legitimate uses, like crawling and indexing the Web to make search engines more efficient, they can also be used for malicious purposes.
+A bot (from the word “robot”) is a software program that performs automated tasks on the internet.
+While bots have certain legitimate uses, like crawling and indexing the Web to make search engines more efficient, they can also be used for malware.
 Evil bots can take over computers, deploy malware attacks, and compromise user data.

 Botnet or zombie armies

 A botnet (also known as zombie army) is a cluster of computers whose systems have been seized and compromised by an individual with malicious intent.
 The individual uses these machines to carry out acts of cyber malice, like sending spam and launching denial-of-service attacks.

 The word “botnet” is a combination of “robot” and “network”.
 Compromised machines are often unknowingly infected with malware or viruses.
 The bots that make up a botnet can remain dormant until activated to perform an attack.

 While botnets are usually malicious, they have some legal applications as well.
 Distributed computing, for example, can use a botnet to take advantage of the idle resources on multiple devices to execute actions that would not be feasible on a single computer.